 Chapter 4: More Resources, More Power?
-This chapter provides separation results asserting, for example, that there are functions computable in cubic-time but not in quadratic-time.
-These results depend on using bounding functions that can be computed without exceeding the amount of resources that they specify.
-In contrast, if this condition is not satisfied then increasing the resources may have no effect.
+The focus of this chapter is on Hierarchy Theorems, which assert that typically more resources allow for solving more problems.
+These results depend on using bounding functions that can be computed without exceeding the amount of resources that they specify, and otherwise Gap Theorems may apply.